We Buy Gibson Instruments at High Prices

 Gibson-Related Columns

-In the history of vintage guitars, we explain models produced by era, along with disassembly guides, illustrating the characteristics and differences of each period through photographs.
+In the history of vintage guitars, we explain the models produced by era and, through disassembly guides, detail the characteristics and differences of each era with accompanying photos

 ▶︎Only 98 in the world!
 1958 Gibson FLYING V

-Ultra-rare!
-Unraveling the History and Features of Hummingbird Units from Its First Year of Release
+Extremely Rare!
+Unraveling the History and Features of a Model from the Hummingbird’s First Year of Release

 ▶︎Early '60s HUMMINGBIRD Gallery